rick68/eigenjs/README.md

 #### pplu.solve(mat)
 #### pplu.solve(vec)

-This method returns the solution x to the equation Ax=b, where A is the matrix of which it is the LU decomposition.
+This method returns the solution x to the equation Ax=b, where A is the matrix of which *this is the LU decomposition.

 ```js
 var Eigen = require('eigenjs')